 Depending on your OU structure you could apply the GPO to the root and let the sub OUs inherit the policy or you could apply the policy to specific OUs.

-Do not add these settings into the default domain policy.
+Do not add these settings to the default domain policy.
 It is group policy best practice to not modify the default domain policy and instead create a new one.

 The GPO is created but now we need to set the idle timeout settings.